leonardlab/pyflowbat/pyflowbat/README.md

     return fcs_data
 ```

-For detailed examples of how to write the Python and R functions, look at the functions defined in `pyflowbat.gating.r` and `pyflowbat.r_gating.py`.
+For detailed examples of how to write the Python and R functions, look at the functions defined in `pyflowbat.r_gating.r_gating.py`.

 ## Tested on